-The Trustees' policy is to monitor, where possible, these risks and to receive reports from time to time showing:
+The Trustees' policy is to monitor, where possible (and where relevant given the buy-in policy), these risks and to receive reports from time to time showing:

 - Performance versus the Scheme's investment objective. - Performance of individual asset classes versus their respective targets. - Any significant issues with the fund manager that may impact its ability to meet the performance targets set by the Trustees.